For those who love somebody struggling with mental illness, our primary job is to be fully present and listen without prejudice.

-Meghan Markle brought the issue of mental health to the forefront last March when she spoke with Oprah Winfrey about her struggles as an active member of the British royal family.
+Meghan Markle brought the issue of mental health to the forefront when she spoke with Oprah Winfrey in 2021 about her struggles as an active member of the British royal family.
 Suicidal thoughts took root during her first pregnancy and never let up, leading her to step away from royal duties.
 And while Markle may have the financial resources and opportunities many of us do not, she deserves credit for shedding a light on a very dark subject.
 Depression, after all, recognizes neither rank nor wealth.

 The Duchess of Sussex is just one brick in a large wall.
 According to the National Institute of Mental Health (NIMH), nearly one in five adults in the United States lives with some form of mental illness—51.5 million in 2019.
 But in that same report, the NIMH found that 23 million, less than half, sought any form of treatment.

 There’s a reason for the disparity.
 The American Psychiatric Association (APA) found those suffering from mental illness often avoid treatment because of public, personal, or institutional stigma.